Ottorino Respighi: International recognition, 1925–1936

+Illness and death

 By May 1935, Respighi had cancelled several engagements due to ill health, including a scheduled trip to conduct a series of concerts at the Hollywood Bowl in Los Angeles.
 By November, he had completed a piano draft and the majority of the orchestral arrangements of his next opera, Lucrezia.
 He had planned to work on a transcription of an opera by Francesco Cavalli that was to be staged alongside Lucrezia during the 1936–37 season at the La Scala in Milan, but declining health caused him to stop work.
 Neither work was completed in Respighi's lifetime; Elsa finished Lucrezia after Respighi's death with Respighi's former pupil Ennio Porrino, in 1937.

-Death and legacy

 While working on his opera Lucrezia at the end of 1935, Respighi became ill with a fever and fatigue.
 Subsequent medical checks in January 1936 revealed samples of S. viridans bacteria in his blood, leading to the diagnosis of subacute bacterial endocarditis, a heart infection still untreatable at the time and probably brought on by his recent throat infection and oral surgery.
 Respighi's health deteriorated over the next four months, during which he received three blood transfusions and experimental treatment with sulphonamides imported from Germany.
-Elsa made a conscious effort to hide the severity of the illness to others, except for a select few.
+Elsa made a conscious effort to hide the severity of the illness from others, except for a select few.
 Respighi died on 18 April in Rome, aged 56, from complications of blood poisoning.
 Elsa and several friends were by his side.
-The funeral was held two days later.
-His body lay in state at Santa Maria del Popolo until the spring of 1937, when the remains were re-interred at the Certosa di Bologna, next to poet Giosuè Carducci.
+A funeral was held two days later.
+His body lay in state at Santa Maria del Popolo until the spring of 1937, when the remains were re-interred at the Certosa di Bologna, next to poet Giosuè Carducci and painter Giorgio Morandi.
 Inscribed on his tomb are his name and crosses; the dates of his birth and death are not given.